Twopothead/stm32f103_NES_Mario/doc/GNU_stm32.md

 # GNU Toolchain for ARM

-GCC for ARM and J-link related software provided by segger Company is necessary.
+GCC for ARM and J-link related software provided by segger Company are necessary.

 - install arm-gcc
 ```sh